lorin/alb-alloy/README.md

 abstract sig TargetType {}

-// The targets are specified by instance ID. sig InstanceType extends TargetType {}
+// The targets are specified by instance ID. one sig InstanceType extends TargetType {}

 // The targets are IP addresses
-// For restrictions by CIDR block, see: https://docs.aws.amazon.com/elasticloadbalancing/latest/application/load-balancer-target-groups.html#target-type sig IpType extends TargetType {}
+// For restrictions by CIDR block, see: https://docs.aws.amazon.com/elasticloadbalancing/latest/application/load-balancer-target-groups.html#target-type one sig IpType extends TargetType {}

-// The target is a Lambda function. sig LambdaType extends TargetType {}
+// The target is a Lambda function. one sig LambdaType extends TargetType {}

 // https://docs.aws.amazon.com/elasticloadbalancing/latest/application/load-balancer-target-groups.html#target-group-protocol-version
 abstract sig ProtocolVersion {}